 What you want to look for in a good rub are nice-sized crystals that will bite into the rib meat when applied.
 Kosher crystals are often produced in a way that yields this effect, making them ideal for barbecue rubs.
 While sea salts also have nice-sized crystals, they can also have smaller crystals as well, and this inconsistency may not be ideal.
 Table salts are too small to use effectively for a rub.

-There are, of course, other types of salts, including brines, curing salts, seasoned salts, pickling or canning salts, and saltpeter, not all of which are NaCl but will usually yield similar flavors.
+There are, of course, other kinds of salt, including brines, curing salts, seasoned salts, pickling or canning salts, and saltpeter, not all of which are NaCl but will usually yield similar flavors.

 For barbecue rubs, though, the takeaway is that you want a pure, decent-sized crystal that is going to work best in the cooking process by doing only one thing, and that is bringing out the flavor of your rib meat.
 Clean salts will do just this without adding impurities that might change the color or flavor of your barbecue.